Grandmother says she called Baltimore CPS before 2 grandchildren found dead in aunt's car

 One of the grandchildren had been dead for more than a year

-A Baltimore grandmother is speaking out after police discovered her two grandchildren dead in their aunt's car during a July 28 traffic stop.
+A grandmother is speaking out after Baltimore police discovered her two grandchildren dead in their aunt's car during a July 28 traffic stop.

 Police on July 30 arrested Nicole M. Johnson, 33, in connection with the deaths of her niece and nephew, 7-year-old Joshlyn Johnson and 5-year-old Larry O’Neil, who were siblings, police said in a press release.